- Seeds from greens and herbs are found in the flower heads.

 When collecting leafy green seeds, pay attention to the plants.
 They will begin to “bolt”, grow upwards & create flowers (they will no longer taste very good at this stage), let those flowers bloom & die back, and then seed pods will form.
 Let them brown & then collect!
 Dry further indoors, pop open pods, and there is the seed!

-Here are some greens that are sending up their flower stocks, and are about to bloom
+Here are some greens that are sending up their flower stalks, and are about to bloom

-Romaine Lettuce bolting, it is about to send out it’s flower stock
+Romaine Lettuce bolting, it is about to send out it’s flower stalk

 Romaine sending out flowers

-Leafy green flower stocks against a beautiful august evening sky
+Leafy green flower stalks against a beautiful august evening sky